Sex and gender: policy context

 GBV is predominantly, but not exclusively, perpetrated by men towards women.
 It is both a cause and consequence of gender inequality (Lombard 2015 (0.2 MB)).
 As such the United Nations defines it as "violence that is directed against a woman because she is a woman, or violence that affects women disproportionately.
 It includes acts that inflict physical, mental or sexual harm or suffering, threats of such acts, coercion and other deprivations of liberty" (General Recommendation No.19, (1992) of The Committee on the Elimination of Discrimination against Women).

 Since 2008 there has been a national GBV programme within NHS Scotland which is designed to improve the healthcare identification and management of GBV (Scottish Government CEL 41 (2008): Gender-based violence action plan).
 A cornerstone of the programme is the implementation of routine enquiry of abuse in key settings (i.e. maternity, substance misuse, health visiting, sexual health and mental health services).
+In 2019, NHS Health Scotland, COSLA and the Improvement Service held a national conference, with support from the Public Health Reform team and the National Violence Against Women Network, to address violence against women and girls (VAWG) as a public health issue (343KB).
+Scottish Government also launched a Preventing and responding to gender based violence: a whole school framework in 2024, seeking to support those working with and in all schools to develop and strengthen universal and targeted approaches to GBV.

-The Scottish Government’s Equally Safe strategy for preventing and eradicating violence against women and girls was originally launched in 2014 and was updated in 2016.
-It was developed in partnership with local authorities, Police Scotland, NHS Health Scotland and third sector organisations that support women who have experienced violence.
+The Scottish Government’s Equally Safe strategy for preventing and eradicating VAWG was originally launched in 2014,updated in 2016 and in 2023.
+The 2023 refresh sets out the following priorities: achieving greater gender equality; intervening early and effectively to prevent violence and maximising the safety and wellbeing of women, children and young people; and tackling perpetrators.
+It was developed in partnership with local authorities, Police Scotland, the Public Health Scotland’s predecessor NHS Health Scotland and third sector organisations that support women who have experienced violence.
 The National Action Plan to Prevent and Eradicate FGM sets out an agreed range of actions to be taken forward by Scottish Government and its partners.

 Gender equality policy